Generate summary with AI

 NETGEAR WBE750 is a wifi 7 access point that large organizations can use to create a mesh network.
 This requires connecting multiple WBE750 access points to work together.

-Its tri-band capability allows for a total data throughput of 18.4 Gbit/s, which ensures fast connectivity even in high-traffic environments.
 This business router is ideal for separating IoT devices, internal employees, and guest traffic thanks to the available 8 separate WLAN networks.
 It comes equipped with a 10G/multi-gig Ethernet port.

 Specifications (NETGEAR WBE750) | Price: $699.99 Standard: Wifi 7 Wifi speed: Up to 5Gbps Coverage: Up to 600 devices simultaneously Security: Enterprise-level WPA3 for robust security Warranty: 5-year hardware limited warranty Cloud management: Available through the NETGEAR Insight app |

-Reasons to choose this router | Ability to create a mesh network by connecting multiple access pointsThe newest wifi 7 technology, which provides high speeds and reliability10Gbps/Multi-gigabit PoE++ ports |
+Reasons to choose this router | + Ability to create a mesh network by connecting multiple access points + The newest wifi 7 technology, which provides high speeds and reliability + 10Gbps/Multi-gigabit PoE++ ports |

-Reasons to not choose this router | Gets expensive quickly if you require multiple access points |
+Reasons not to choose this router | – Gets expensive quickly if you require multiple access points |

 How to monitor your router’s health and performance?